Wang-Haining/noveval/data/acl/readme.md

 Then run `python data/acl/prepare.py`, we can get:

-- train.bin is ~ 316MB, val.bin ~17MB  # todo
+- train.bin is ~316MB, val.bin ~17MB
 - train has 165,309,909 tokens
 - val has 8,910,174 tokens

-this came from 25,634 abstracts from relevant fields published before 2016.
+this came from 41,163 acl anthology papers published before 2016.

 references: